-- The bottommost chart In the Capability analytics page is the feeder chart where you can specify the date range for which you want to view the capacity in terms of cards pushed to the Done lane or being archived.
+- The bottommost chart In the Capability analytics page is the feeder chart where you can specify the date range for which you want to view the capacity in terms of cards pushed to the Done column or being archived.
 In image 1, the date range selected is 28 Oct – 31 Dec.

-- The second last chart (image 2) shows the stacked bar of cards that are pushed to Done lane or archival.
+- The second last chart (image 2) shows the stacked bar of cards that are pushed to Done column or archival.
 Various colors in the bar represent the card types, as shown in the legend on the right.

-- Image 3 shows the pie chart of distribution of archived cards based on their card types.
+- Image 3 shows the pie chart of the distribution of archived cards based on their card types.

 - Image 4 shows the coefficient of variance ratio in the Gauge or Speedometer chart.
 The ratio is calculated based on following formula = Deviation in Archiving cards / Average count of Archived Cards

-- Image 5 shows the bar chart that plots number of days in Y-axis and card count in X-axis.
+- Image 5 shows the bar chart that plots the number of days in Y-axis and card count in X-axis.
 As shown in the image, no card was archived for 54 days, and only 1 card was archived in 6 days.